TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 <sub><sub>Language: Not English</sub>

-With this Custom Format you will get only the Movie/TV Show in the English language.
+With this Custom Format you will only get the Movie/TV Show in the English language.

-!!! info "Replace the English condition with your preferred language."
+!!! info "Replace the English condition with language of your choice."

 For this we're going to make use of so called reverse scoring.